Messenger of Death: Plot

-Garret, aided by a local editor named Jastra Watson (Trish Van Devere), begins to investigate if Zenas could be behind the killings.
+Garret, aided by a local editor named Jastra Watson, begins to investigate if Zenas could be behind the killings.
 Zenas lives in a different Colorado county on a large farm that happens to sit on an artesian lake that a large corporation, The Colorado Water Company, has wanted for years.
 Zenas tells the reporter that Willis probably killed the family of his own son because Willis preaches blood atonement.
 The symbol of both brothers is an avenging angel, which is alleged to be an early Mormon symbol with a doctrinal counterpart reflecting the idea of blood atonement.

 As soon as Orville is released from jail, he returns to his father's compound and plots to attack Zenas in retaliation.
 Garret tries to warn Zenas, but it's too late.
 Armed men back each man and they open fire.
 Garret gets them to agree to a cease fire, but a third-party shoots Zenas (not one of the followers) and the shooting begins again.
 Zenas and Willis both are killed.

 Garret realizes what is happening—The Colorado Water Company is behind everything.
-The company has hired an assassin (John Solari) and a junior partner (Gene Davis) to murder Orville's family, counting on the feud between the brothers to eliminate the rest.
+The company has hired an assassin and a junior partner to murder Orville's family, counting on the feud between the brothers to eliminate the rest.

 Garret is approached by the junior assassin to make a deal, but the senior assassin kills his partner.
 It turns out the person who hired the assassin is Foxx, the businessman trying to get the police chief elected mayor.